 Is there a cost for training?

-Orientation training is free and includes a meal and all training supplies.
+Orientation training is free and includes and all training supplies.

 Costs associated with volunteering?